 "Salary is always an issue," he said.
 "We had a very good candidate and offered him the job, but it didn't work out."

 The city's Community Development Director is a three-year position subject to appointment by the mayor that does not require approval by the City Council, according to the city code.
+However, Bianchi has said he will still formally notify the council of his choice.

 Longtime Community Development staff member Bonnie Galant has been serving as the department's interim director and handling the job well, according to Bianchi.